 If Andrew had received a non-assessable payment from the fund, his cost base may have been reduced and the capital gain may have been greater.
-For more information, see chapter C2 on page 26.
+If the fund was an AMIT, Andrew's cost base may have been increased or decreased, and the capital gain should be calculated to reflect his adjusted cost base.
+For more information, see chapter C2 on page 27.